bernie-skipole/remscope/docs/index.md

 **python3 backup.py**

-and a backup file will be created in www/astrodata/served/backups.
+and a backup file will be created in ~/www/astrodata/served/backups.

-Currently this has been created using default encryption keys, which are publicly available on the git repository.
-However work is ongoing to change this.
+An encryption key will be created in ~/www/astrodata/maindb/keyfile the first time backup.py is run.
+A copy of the contents of this file should be kept elsewhere, as it must be available to decrypt and restore the backup if necessary.
+The keyfile can be listed with:

+**less keyfile**

+copy the contents with cut and paste, and use q to quit the less command.

 ## start services